dataknut/rstudioProjects/README.md

    * this may break if git not installed and ssh keys not set (be prepared for delays while people get that sorted)

 ## 2 hour version
-The 1 hour version will probably take 2 hours
+(The 1 hour version will probably take 2 hours)

+ * Run 1 hour version
+ * create a repo on github and create a new RStudio package from it
+   * learn about packages and how to organise stuff using packages, git and other things (using http://r-pkgs.had.co.nz/)